Bridgeport Art Galleries, Museums, Supplies & More

 The best art galleries and museums in Bridgeport would be:

-The Housatonic Museum of Art (HMA) is home to one of the best college art collections in the country.
-Its collection allows scholars and the general public to view works from the ancient to the modern periods of art history.
-Africa, Oceania, and the Americas are represented, as are prominent modern artists such as Jeff Koons, Cindy Sherman, Jenny Holzer, and Felix Gonzalez-Torres to mention a few.
+The Housatonic Museum of Art (HMA) is home to one of the best college art collections in the country and you can check it all out starting at 8:30am on weekdays and 9am on Saturday.
+The HMA collection allows scholars and the general public to view works from the ancient to the modern periods of art history while Africa, Oceania, and the Americas are represented as are prominent modern artists like Jeff Koons, Cindy Sherman, Jenny Holzer, and Felix Gonzalez-Torres to mention a few.
 If you want to find out about some new up and coming artists check out their Annual Regional High School Art Show in April.

-Nest Arts Factory is a redesigned factory building that houses artist and musician studios as well as an art gallery.
-Knitting machines were replaced by artist easels and sketching desks as the area became the new Nest, which was originally a piano factory and then the home of Aerosol Techniques, the first hair spray.
+In a redesigned factory building you will find Nest Arts Factory which houses artist and musician studios as well as an art gallery.
+Knitting machines were replaced by artist easels and sketching desks as the area became the new Nest which was originally a piano factory and then the home of Aerosol Techniques which was the first hair spray.

-The Bridgeport Arts and Cultural Council’s foundation is built on the ability to create, curate, and collaborate.
-This is accomplished by empowering local artists, sparking conversation, developing leadership, promoting cultural expression, providing funds, spreading municipal pride, and acting as a catalyst for innovation.
-They are committed to improving the city’s quality of life and economic development.
+The Bridgeport Arts and Cultural Council’s foundation is built on the ability to create, curate, and collaborate by empowering local artists, sparking conversation, developing leadership, promoting cultural expression, providing funds, spreading municipal pride, and acting as a catalyst for innovation.

-Dan Makara founded the first City Lights on Fairfield Avenue 35 years ago.
-The second City Lights, the one we know today, was started in 2004 by downtown visionary Philip Kuchma as a method to give artists in your area on-the-street exposure while also attracting visitors.
-The last two Saturdays of each month they host popular art classes and workshops plus they are part of the annual Bridgeport Art Trail every year before Veteran’s Day.
+Dan Makara founded the first City Lights on Fairfield Avenue 35 years ago and the second City Lights which you may know about was started in 2004 by downtown visionary Philip Kuchma as a method to give artists in your area on-the-street exposure while also attracting visitors.
+They are open on Wednesday through Saturday and on the last two Saturdays of each month they host popular art classes and workshops plus they are part of the annual Bridgeport Art Trail every year before Veteran’s Day.

 The Armstrong Gallery at The Knowlton is a privately run art facility that hosts monthly shows, discussions, live performances, and other cultural activities.
-Outside artists, private events, product launches, meetings, movies, bridal showers, birthday parties, engagement parties, cocktail parties, and fashion displays, to name a few, can rent it.
+It can also be rented for private events, product launches, meetings, movies, bridal showers, birthday parties, engagement parties, cocktail parties, outside artists, and fashion displays.

-The Schelfhaudt Gallery, a spacious, modern display space in the Arnold Bernhard Center on the UB main campus, is open to the public Monday through Friday from 11am to 4pm.
+The Schelfhaudt Gallery is open from 10am to 5pm Monday through Friday and starting at noon on Saturday as a spacious modern display space in the Arnold Bernhard Center on the UB main campus.
 They also host the TDC competition held every Fall and Winter that is definitely worth checking out.

-At Read’s Artspace Gallery you can expect to find a modern framework for thinking about the artist as a link to a collection of continually shifting identities.
-Themes of context, meaning, and time are explored through painting, sculpture, digital, collage, video, 3D fabrication, and other media.
+You can expect to find a modern framework for thinking about the artist as a link to a collection of continually shifting identities at Read’s Artspace Gallery where themes of context, meaning, and time are explored through painting, sculpture, digital, collage, video, 3D fabrication, and other media.

 Materials & Supplies Near You